OpenForgeProject/ddev-woodoo-buildtools-magento/CONTRIBUTING.md

 - Indent code with 4 spaces
 - Use meaningful variable and function names
 - Keep lines under 80 characters where possible
+- User `trunk check` to lint your code

 ## Naming Conventions
 - Use camelCase for variable and function names